rgesteve/jsonrpcpy/README.md

 To test against StreamJsonRpc implementation from .NET

-Based on implementations from ""
+Based on implementations from "Foundations of Python network programming" 3rd ed

 ## To use, first install requirements: